kyma-project/cli/README.md

 ## Install

-For the installation instructions follow steps in [this article](./docs/user/README.md#how-to-install).
+For the installation instructions, see [How to Install](./docs/user/README.md#how-to-install).

 ## Usage